Tips for Reducing Clutter with On Demand Storage

 Discover Hidden Storage SpaceThere are untapped storage spaces in any home, just waiting to be found.
 Something as simple as storing socks in shoes can free up a whole drawer.
 For houses with stairs, utilizing under-the-stairs storage space can be a lifesaver.
 Just don’t try to fit your kid’s bedroom under there— this isn’t Harry Potter.

 Other hidden storage spaces include the bathtub (both inside the tub and on bathtub walls), landing spaces that can convert to storage with the addition of a trapdoor, and shelves that double as nightstands.
 Any empty space between furniture and walls can be fitted with shelves or narrow drawers that can easily slide in and out.
 Consider creating storage space behind the paintings and mirrors hanging on your walls, without anyone being the wiser.

-Still need help with storage?
-Ask how Brute Storage can help with on demand storage services in San Francisco, Oakland, and Berkeley.
+Still, need help with storage?
+Find Out How Boxbee Can Help with personal storage services in San Francisco, Oakland, and Berkeley, Los Angeles, San Diego.